 We caught up with gameplay designer, Andrzej Kwiatkowski, to find out more about the development process.

-Has the popularity of the Witcher series outside of Poland come as a surprise?
+Has the worldwide popularity of the Witcher series come as a surprise?

 CD Projekt RED gameplay designer, Andrzej Kwiatkowski (AK): When we started working on the first game, The Witcher books have already been a smash hit outside of Poland so it’s not like it came as an absolute surprise.
 However, we were quite happy with the response The Witcher received when it first hit the market.
 What made us super proud was the possibility to popularise the world that Andrzej Sapkowski created and give it a bit of our own flair.

-What lessons from the past two games are you bringing over to the third title?
+What lessons from the past two games for the third one?

 AK: Making games is a bit like playing an RPG in that you start out as a low-level adventurer with a dream to conquer the world.
 As you progress, you begin to understand how things work, gain skill and experience.
 We’ve learned an enormous amount of things from our previous games, from how to tell stories to ways of developing the technology to back up all the creative things that come to our mind.
 One crucial lesson we’re bringing is how to create even better games.

 Is development on next generation consoles easier than Witcher 2 on Xbox 360?